Client profile

 A payer panel is a group of healthcare practitioners who work with an insurance company to provide services to clients and patients enrolled with that particular health insurance company.

-The pros and cons of joining health insurance panels
+The pros and cons of accepting insurance

 Dylan O’Hare, a medical billing health tech expert with more than 10 years of experience as a medical biller specializing in mental health, says this may be one of the most important decisions any private practice clinician will make.